Skip to Main Content

 I’Aria Blackmon

-I’Aria Blackmon, Staff Writer
+I’Aria Blackmon, Senior Staff Reporter

 On the weekend, I enjoy talking to my friends and going out.